KangRuiYu/voice_scribe/README.md

 # Voice Scribe

+## About

 Audio recording and playback app that transcribes speech in real time.
+All transcription is done offline and on device.
+This means that transcription speed and performance may vary depending on your device's hardware.
+The only time when a network connection is made is to download the transcription model on first launch.
+Currently only Android devices are supported.

+Voice Scribe makes use of the [Vosk API](https://github.com/alphacep/vosk-api) for transcription.

 ## Installing (Android)